ashaligram04/Grid_Escape/README.md

 # CPE 487 Final Project - Grid Escape
 **By: Atharva Shaligram and Sean Anderson**

-A 2D platformer game designed in VHDL and displayed on an FPGA board
+A 2D platformer game designed in VHDL and displayed on a screen using an FPGA board and VGA connector

 ## Project Overview